johnmyatthu/1GAM-2013/README.md

 ## OneGameAMonth Challenge
-This is licensed under the MIT license.
+All source is licensed under the MIT license unless otherwise specified.
+Assets and third party libraries do not necessarily conform to this license, but are used for non-commercial purposes with credits given to the original author(s).

 This project is being developed for the <a href="http://onegameamonth.com/">OneGameAMonth challenge</a>. #OneGameAMonth, #1GAM